-- 3.1.4 Instead of one independently driven generator as mentioned under 3.1.1, a generator driven by the main engine (shaft generator) may be used if it complies with 3.2.3 under conditions listed below: - .1 the shaft generator operates practically at a constant speed (in the set frequency range for an electrical power plant with variable frequency main power source) under different operating conditions of the ship; - .2 provision is made for actuation of the ship's propulsion plant in case of failure of any generator with an independent prime mover. - 3.1.5 The number and power output of generators forming the main source of electrical power shall be determined with regard to the following operating conditions of the ship: - .1 running conditions; - .2 manoeuvring;
+- 3.1.4 Instead of one independently driven generator as mentioned under $\underline{3.1.1}$, a generator driven by the main engine (shaft generator) may be used if it complies with $\underline{3.2.3}$ under conditions listed below: - .1 the shaft generator operates practically at a constant speed (in the set frequency range for an electrical power plant with variable frequency main power source) under different operating conditions of the ship; - .2 provision is made for actuation of the ship's propulsion plant in case of failure of any generator with an independent prime mover. - 3.1.5 The number and power output of generators forming the main source of electrical power shall be determined with regard to the following operating conditions of the ship: - .1 running conditions; - .2 manoeuvring;

-- .3 in case of fire, hole in the ship's hull or other conditions affecting the safety of navigation, with the main sources of electrical power in operation; - .4 other operating conditions according to ship's purpose. - 3.1.6 Where accumulator batteries are the main source of electrical power, their capacity shall be sufficient to satisfy the requirements of 3.1.2.1 for 8 h without recharging; provision shall be made for charging of accumulator batteries from the source of electrical power installed on board. - 3.1.7 In ships of restricted area of navigation R3 (except passenger ships) with a low-power electrical installation as the main source of electrical power, only one generator with an independent prime mover or accumulator batteries may be installed.
+- .3 in case of fire, hole in the ship's hull or other conditions affecting the safety of navigation, with the main sources of electrical power in operation; - .4 other operating conditions according to ship's purpose. - 3.1.6 Where accumulator batteries are the main source of electrical power, their capacity shall be sufficient to satisfy the requirements of 3.1.2.1 for 8 h without recharging; provision shall be made for charging of accumulator batteries from the source of electrical power installed on board.
+For ships of restricted area of navigation R3 with limited voyage duration, lack of access to the source of electrical power installed on board the ship to charge the accumulator batteries may be permitted, provided the voyage duration does not exceed 8 h.